loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 **[async/await, a.k.a "async functions"](https://tc39.github.io/ecmascript-asyncawait/)**
 The ECMA TC39 committee is responsible for evolving the ECMAScript programming language and authoring the specification.
-`Async Functions and Await` is the notation LoopBack Next uses all over the place for asynchronous operations.
+`Async Functions and Await` is the notation LoopBack 4 uses all over the place for asynchronous operations.
 You can use the standard `try-catch` clause to catch errors.
 That is the ultimate.
 Here is my opinionated historical view of `asynchronous operations` in Nodejs.

 Note that the TypeScript code piece in each pattern can be transpiled and run by: `tsc codepiece.ts; node codepiece.js`  Please note that the function `randomError` is shared by multiple functions.